 Sleepwalking is a disorder, but it’s not always brought on by underlying psychological or psychiatric problems; instead, it can happen to anyone.
 And it can certainly be dangerous depending on what a sleeping person chooses to do while on the go.
 Among participants, 21 percent had witnessed someone sleepwalking, and 11.4 percent said they are prone to sleepwalking.
 Roughly 3 in 10 sleepwalked at least a few times per year, and as many as 21 percent sleepwalked two to three times every week.

 Sleeptalking, or “somniloquy,” was an even more common disorder, and potentially even more revealing depending on the content shared.
-Almost half of respondents had overheard someone talking in their sleep, and the same number knew they spoke in their sleep.
+Almost half of the respondents had overheard someone talking in their sleep, and the same number knew they spoke in their sleep.
 Before we dive into some of these sleepy confessions, let’s take a look at some of the actions people did while sleeping or witnessed other sleepwalkers do.

 What Sleepwalking Looks Like